 The ACA has established a yearly Open Enrollment period for individual health insurance.
 In most cases, if you want ACA coverage, you must enroll in an ACA-compliant medical plan within that period.
 However, if you experience a qualifying event outside of that Open Enrollment window, you may be able to enroll during a Special Enrollment period.

 Open Enrollment runs November 1, 2019 – December 15, 2019.

 Many who apply for health insurance coverage on the marketplace qualify for premium tax credits that can help lower the costs of getting coverage.
 The amount you may receive is based on the size of your family and your annual income.
 You can learn more about tax credits and other ways you might save at Healthcare.gov.

-There are different kinds of exemptions: income-related, health coverage-related, group-related, hardship-related and more.
-Some exemptions you can claim on your federal tax return.
-Others, you apply for with a paper application.
+If you are subject to a state penalty, different kinds of exemptions may apply to your situation: income-related, health coverage-related, group-related, hardship-related and more.
 If you believe you may be eligible for an exemption, you can learn more at Healthcare.gov about fees and exemptions.

 Preexisting condition limitations have been eliminated from ACA health plans.
 You can’t be denied ACA health insurance coverage on the basis of a health condition, and you can't be charged a higher premium because of your condition.

 If a health insurance plan covers children, they can be added to or kept on the parent's policy until they turn 26 years old.